-As toddlers learn by touching objects while identifying the textures and shape, engage your toddler in finger or hand painting to enhance their creativity and sensory skills.
+As toddlers learn by touching objects while identifying the textures and shapes, engage your toddler in finger or hand painting to enhance their creativity and sensory skills.
 This will definitely grab their attention to the colours being used, especially due to the level of involvement.
 Be sure to educate them about the colours they are using and correct them if they are remembering them wrong.

 7. Colour with crayons

-8. Favourite shirts or dresses!
+8. Favourite shirts or dresses

 If your child has an inclination towards a particular colour combination, be sure to encourage them to wear it, as this will help them identify colours better.
 Go ahead and take full advantage of their tendency to lean towards a set of colours more; use it in your lessons on colours.

-9. Connect with the nature-lover in you!
+9. Connect with the nature-lover in you

 Take your kids to rendezvous with nature more often.
-Whenever you go outdoors, instill in your child the habit of observing the colours.
+Whenever you go outdoors, instil in your child the habit of observing the colours.
 Play a fun little game with them to identify all the colours correctly.
 The one who wins gets a gift!

 Did these tips help you introduce colours to kids?